ray-project/ray/doc/source/ray-core/scheduling/placement-group.rst

 By default, the lifetimes of placement groups belong to the driver and actor.

-- If the placement group is created from a driver, it will be destroyed when the driver is terminated.
+- If the placement group is created from a driver, it is destroyed when the driver is terminated.
 - If it is created from a detached actor, it is killed when the detached actor is killed.

-If you'd like to keep the placement group alive regardless of its job or detached actor, you should specify `lifetime="detached"`.
+To keep the placement group alive regardless of its job or detached actor, specify `lifetime="detached"`.
 For example:

 .. tabbed:: Python